Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 Special Online Event Coming Soon!!!

 Brian Bain From Investor In The Family Radio and Seeking Alpha are joining forces to present an online DIY Investing Summit at the end of January.
-This can't miss event will include some of Seeking Alpha's top investment writers, including yours truly.
+This can't-miss event will include some of Seeking Alpha's top investment writers, including yours truly.

-Stay tuned for more on this amazing opportunity to learn from some of the greatest investment minds in the world and set yourself up for a VERY profitable 2017 and beyond!
+Stay tuned for more on this amazing opportunity to learn from some of the greatest investment minds in the world and set yourself up for a very profitable 2017 and beyond!

 Disclosure: I am/we are long D, NEP.